nb1400132-hash/ThugBot/README.md

 Also if you think this is malware, literally look through the code, I gave you the entire src too it lmao.

 **Created by UN THUGS / UN ANCESTOR**

+# UN THUGS THUG BOT

+- UN ANCESTOR made this shit
+- Do not claim this for yourselfs
+- You are allowed to fork it/modify it in any way you want and add credits to yourself
+- Do whatever the fuck you want with it.
+- Its pretty simple to setup so im not even going to bother going through those steps

+- The service file is for running it on a vps, you can delete that if you want idgaf.
+For me I am running it on my own vps.